 DNA quantification with Pico488

 Pico488 DNA quantification solution is an ultrasensitive reagent to measure concentration of double-stranded DNA if that cannot be determined by measuring the absorbance at 260 nm.
 Pico488 selectively binds to double-stranded DNA, so nucleotides, single-stranded DNA, RNA, proteins, and other impurities do not impede the measurements.
 The structure of the dye is identical to that of PicoGreen™ dye.
-Double-stranded DNA bound Pico488 absorbs light with maximum at 503 nm and emits light with maximum at 525 nm.
+The dye bound to double-stranded DNA absorbs light with maximum at 503 nm and emits light with maximum at 525 nm.
 To detect the assay read-out, any type of fluorometers or fluorescence plate readers can be used.